-- The welfare of young people is of primary concern - All young people, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity have the right to safeguarding from abuse. - It is everybody's responsibility to report any concerns about abuse to the schools Designated Person, and the responsibility of the social services department and the police to conduct where appropriate a joint investigation. - All incidents of alleged poor practice, misconduct and abuse will be taken seriously and responded to swiftly and appropriately.
+- The welfare of children/young people/vulnerable adults of primary concern - All children/young people/vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity have the right to safeguarding from abuse. - It is everybody's responsibility to report any concerns about abuse to the schools Designated Person, and the responsibility of the social services department and the police to conduct where appropriate a joint investigation. - All incidents of alleged poor practice, misconduct and abuse will be taken seriously and responded to swiftly and appropriately.

 The Designated Safeguarding Team and their names and contact details will be available for all staff and students and should be contacted about what to do should a safeguarding concern arise.
-The designated lead and officers will support MLA staff and students and the Welfare Manager by:
+The DSL and DSO will support MLA staff and students and the Welfare Manager by: